On the Usefulness of Embeddings, Clusters and Strings for Text Generator Evaluation: Analysing Cluster-Based Approximations

-To compute their proposed metric, \cite{pillutla2021mauve} employ a number of the approximation techniques discussed in the previous section.
-We now take a closer look at the biases introduced by these approximations, specifically focusing on the substitution of cluster distributions.
-For simplicity, we focus on the bias such a substitution introduces to $\kl(\putterance \mid\mid \qutterance)$---a computation involved in $\mauvediv$.
+We now take a closer look at the biases introduced by the substitution of cluster-based distributions suggested in \cref{sec:compare_distributions_clusters}.
+For simplicity, we focus on the bias introduced to $\kl(\putterance \mid\mid \qutterance)$---a computation involved in \mauve's $\mauvediv$.
 This divergence can be decomposed as: